buzzqw/TUS/OBSS/OBSSv2-eng.md

 ***Magic Resistance.*** The mummy lord has +1d6 to Saving Throws against spells or other magical effects.

 ***Rejuvenation.*** A mummy lord forms a new body within 24 hours if its heart remains intact, regaining all its hit points and becoming active again.
-The new body appears within 5 feet of the mummy lord' \*\*s heart.
+The new body appears within 5 meters of the mummy lord' \*\*s heart.

 **Actions*Multiattack.*** The mummy can use its Dreadful Glare and make one rotting fist attack, or 2 Rotting Fist attacks.